 - Confectioners’ sugar, optional

-10-in.
-Bundt pan
+- 10-in.
+Bundt pan (check out our favorites)

-Step One: Prepare the pan
+Step 1: Prepare the Pan

 Did you know?
 The space in the center of a Bundt pan isn’t just for decoration.
 The hole allows more surface area of the cake to be in contact with the oven’s heat.
 This means that very sugary or buttery cakes—like fruitcake or pound cake—can fully cook in the center without getting too brown on the outside.

-Step Two: Cream butter and sugar
+Step 2: Cream Butter and Sugar

 Grab your beaters and a large bowl.
 It’s time to cream together the sugar and softened butter.
 Creaming simply means mixing these two ingredients together really well.
 The end result should be evenly light and fluffy throughout.

-Test Kitchen Tip: If you’ve forgotten to soften your butter, scrape a cold stick from the fridge through a box grater.
+Editor’s Tip: If you’ve forgotten to soften your butter, scrape a cold stick from the fridge through a box grater.
 This will shred your butter into tiny pieces that will soften a whole lot faster.
 Here are more methods for softening butter fast.

-Step Three: Add the eggs
+Step 3: Add the Eggs

 Crack eggs into a bowl and add the vanilla.
 Then pour one egg at a time into your buttery creamed mixture.
 Beat the batter after each addition.

 Alternate adding the dry ingredients and milk, beating in between.
 The usual way is 1/3 of the dry ingredients, 1/2 of the wet, 1/3 of the dry, the other half of the wet, and finally the last of the dry.
 This ensures that liquid and dry ingredients are incorporated smoothly.
 Mix until the dough is blended and smooth.
 Don’t overmix—it can make your cake tough.

-Step Six: Let it cool
+Step 6: Let it Cool

 Take the cake out of the oven and let it cool in its pan for 15 minutes.
 Then remove to a wire rack to cool completely.
 To get the cake out of the pan, we like to put a wire rack over the opening.
 Hold one hand flat on the bottom of cake pan, and put the other hand over the cooling rack.
 Moving quickly and smoothly, flip your hands so the cake pan is on top.
 The cake should slide out on its own.
 If it doesn’t, let it sit for another few minutes and then try again.

-Test Kitchen Tip: Be extra patient when cooling down your cake.
+Editor’s Tip: Be extra patient when cooling down your cake.
 It’s important to follow each recipe’s cooling instructions.
 This time allows air to circulate around the cake so moisture doesn’t build up, rendering your cake soggy—no matter what kind of cake it is or what kind of pan it’s in.
 Here are 10 more common cake mistakes to avoid.